alexpaul/AVFoundation-MediaFeed/README.md

 #### Playing back video content from Core Data Binary Data

 Write an extension on Data that will convert a passed in Data object and get back a URL.
-This URL is need to configure our AVPlayer(url: url)
+This URL is needed to configure our AVPlayer(url: url).

 ```swift
 extension Data {